 Closed Circuit TV system in 2020

 Crime statistics show that schools suffer from more crime and vandalism during the summer holidays than at any other time of the year.
-Closed Circuit TV system can help prevent this!
+A Closed Circuit TV system can help prevent this!

 Protecting your school premises and equipment from thieves and vandals is a year-round challenge, but with the long summer break just around the corner, headteachers, caretakers, and governors must be extra careful to ensure the security of their school whilst the kids are off having a bit of summer fun.